Adamskoullos/ProDev/README.md

 Once deployed, firebase provides a url within the terminal, this can also be found in the firebase console, within hosting.

-For any teething issues during the build, make any changes and then just re-build and re-deploy as above.
+Once deployed any time changes are made just re-build and re-deploy as above.

 --------------------------------------------------------------

 # Technologies

-The project is built in `vscode` and set up via the `Vue cli` which included: the `Vue-Router` to manage `SPA` routing, `webpack` to bundle and manage all files, `babel` to translate all JS into ES5 for browser compatibility and a node modules pack which also stores all npm installs.  `Bootstrap 5` is used mostly for the rows and columns responsiveness, `material icons` are used to keep things tidy especially on mobile devices.  `date-fns` is used to present timestamp data for chat messages and `GSAP` is used with Vue transitions to add a bit of flare.
+The project is built in `vscode` and set up via the `Vue cli` which included: `Vue-Router` to manage `SPA` routing, `webpack` to bundle and manage all files, `babel` to translate all JS into ES5 for browser compatibility and a node modules pack which also stores all npm installs.  `Bootstrap 5` is used mostly for the rows and columns responsiveness, `material icons` are used to keep things tidy especially on mobile devices.  `date-fns` is used to present timestamp data for chat messages and `GSAP` is used with Vue transitions to add a bit of flare.

 The project is built using the `Vue 3 composition api` with all views and components utilising the `setup()` function. `ref()` properties were heavily used to make data reactive and `props` are used to pass data between components.